akm479/BusReservationSystem/README.md

 Steps to run the Project

               1.)
 Download the files in Folder named BusReservationSystem 2.)
-Run the .cpp file
+Run the .cpp file in editor which supports stoi(string to int conversion) function 3.)
-              3.)
 CLI will open and you are good to go.